ScriptBasic/WinPBX/docs/Oxygen/Intrinsic Functions.md

 #### Return Value

-The position of the first occurrence of substring in *str*.
-Zero (0) is returned if: either substring is not found, either *str* or substring are empty strings, or *start* < 1.
+The position of the first occurrence of substring in *s*.
+Zero (0) is returned if: either substring is not found, either *s* or substring are empty strings, or *start* < 1.

 # <a name="lcase"></a>lcase